Here are handy tips for using Brampton COVID-19 bike lanes. These are good safety messages for cycling in traffic!

 When the illegally parked vehicle is narrower, there might appear to be room to pass the vehicle by staying within the COVID-19 construction barrel lane.
 You should only do so if you can clearly see that there is no one in the driver seat.
 The driver could give you the “DOOR PRIZE”, by opening their door just as you try to pass!
 Door prizes and right hooks are the dreaded two-some for lack of attention when cycling in traffic!
 It may be the driver’s fault, but the cyclist pays the price with their health and or bike.

 Brampton reduced the number of bus stops along Vodden Street during the COVID-19 emergency.
 Note the installation of ‘bike yield to bus’ signs at bus stop shelters.
 Construction barrels end shortly before the bus stop, so buses can pull up to the curb.
 Cyclists should shoulder check as they approach bus stops and yield if a bus is coming.
 This is standard practice for cycling and driving on any street.
 Transit has the Right of Way.

 Note the cyclist on the sidewalk in the above photo.
 Although this is illegal in Brampton, cyclists routinely do this if they don’t feel safe sharing the road.
-Only kids’ bikes with wheel bases of less than 50 cm are permitted on sidewalks.
+Only kids’ bikes with wheel bases of less than 50 cm are permitted on sidewalks (soon to become under 12 years of age).
 During COVID-19 emergency, an adult riding on the sidewalk is a problem for keeping a safe physical distance from pedestrians.
 These bike lanes will encourage cyclists to get off the sidewalk!